elap733/NBA-Injuries-Analysis/README.md

 - Merge datasets on "player name" and "year" columns

 ## Analysis
-This analysis only includes players averaging more than 10 minutes per game in the season in which the injury occurred.
+This analysis focuses on players averaging more than 10 minutes per game in a given season.
 For the purposes of this analysis,  "serious injuries" are defined as those causing a player to miss 15 or more games.

 ### Analysis of Injury Trends